 Cufa has a detailed complaints procedure for reporting any suspected or alleged instances of child abuse.
 Refer to the Reporting Misconduct Towards Children Policy , including mandatory reporting to the Department of Foreign Affairs and Trade (DFAT).

 Training in child protection is essential to ensure that employees are aware of their obligations and legal requirements.
 Ongoing training also provides a chance for employees to be updated on new developments and changing policy requirements.

 Each country office is required to abide by local legislation, including labour laws with regard to child labour.
-Every country in the world except two (US and Somalia) have ratified the UN Conventions on the Rights of the Child.
+Every country in the world except one (United States of America) has ratified the UN Convention on the Rights of the Child.